unification-com/xfund-router/docker/README.md

 A full Docker environment for testing the OoO smart contracts and `go-ooo`.

-This is a complete, self-contained `ganache-cli` development environment, which can be used to test contracts, developing and testing Consumer contracts and testing the `go-ooo` Provider Oracle app.
+This is a complete, self-contained `anvil` (Foundry) development environment, which can be used to test contracts, developing and testing Consumer contracts and testing the `go-ooo` Provider Oracle app.
+The chain is a modern London+ EVM, so it exercises EIP-1559 fulfilment pricing like the production networks.

 ## Running